Explicit 39: Where's Your Head At - Basement Jaxx

 3:13

-Nelly: in Prague.
-It's a guy who is
+shot in Prague.
+It's a guy who is a music producer, insert of some description probably,

 3:19

-Nelly: who has received a call from a scientist who claims
+who has received a call from a scientist who claims to have the latest thing in pop music.

 3:24

-Nelly: goes weird where the scientist produces
+There is an interview which goes weird where the scientist produces a band, we think, made of

 3:31

-Nelly: Then things get out of hand
+monkeys.
+Then things get out of hand and a whole underground kind of hostel movie by science

-Nelly: factory for monkeys
+research factory for

-Nelly: and humans and shenanigans ensue.
+and shenanigans ensue.

 3:45